-If your building consent includes the provision of specified systems, the Code Compliance Certificate will be issued alongside a building statement of fitness and a compliance schedule.
+If your building consent includes the provision of specified systems, the Code Compliance Certificate will be issued alongside a building statement of fitness compliance schedule statement and a compliance schedule, this only applies to a new build building.
 The Building Act requires owners of buildings with specified systems to have a compliance schedule and to provide the Council with an annual Building Warrant of Fitness.
 Residential properties do not require a compliance schedule unless a cable car is installed.

 Occupying your building before the CCC is issued

 If your building is residential, then you can occupy it before CCC is issued.